jodah30/esp_webserver_project/README.md

 The old Coffeemaschines from VBM are beatiful and makes amazing coffee.
 Unfortunately the electronics and control are outdated.
 For challenging myself and learning new stuff i decide to update the electronics.
 ![domobar](https://github.com/jodah30/esp_webserver_project/blob/main/pictures/$_59.JPG)

-Using microcontroler for precised temperature control on an 30years old Domobar Inox with useless feature like a webpage in the local network for monitorung and controling
+Using microcontroler for precised temperature control on an 30years old Domobar Inox with useless feature like wifi, a webpage in the local network for monitorung and controling
 -PID controller

 ## Hardware